Menu

 WACNH Logo

 Whether it's an animator from Uruguay or a CEO from Madagascar, the Council creates a series of programs based on each visitor's individual needs with resources from around the state.
-Since 2000, we have hosted over 3000 international visitors from nearly 200 different countries.
-Through these multi-day visits, New Hampshire and its residents have had the opportunity to connect, learn, laugh and grow in many possible ways.
+Since 2000, we have hosted over 3,500 international visitors from nearly 200 different countries.
+Through these multi-day visits, New Hampshire and its residents have the opportunity to connect, learn, laugh, and grow in many possible ways.
 It is certainly a two-way street, as our meeting hosts learn as much, if not more, from these experiences.

 We look forward to to continuing to provide successful, high-quality programming and welcoming many more IVLP delegations to our state!